– Story Arts Academy –

 3. Alumni

-I wondered the same things before making a story career of doing it the past couple decades in key creative and leadership roles on projects from KPOP Demon Hunters to Kung-Fu Panda, and everything in-between.
+I wondered the same things before making a story career of doing it the past couple decades in key creative and leadership roles on original projects from KPOP Demon Hunters to Kung-Fu Panda, and everything in-between.
 Now, I'm sharing how I work through my course STORY ARTIST FOUNDATIONS.

 START